Shibuya Startup Support is an initiative by the Shibuya City Office to support international founders on their startup journey here in Japan.

 Through this page we provide you with up-to-the-minute resources, access to face-to-face advice, and the opportunity to connect you to local business opportunities.

-Yoshiro joined Shibuya City Office in January 2020 to take charge of internationalizing Shibuya City by building a startup ecosystem.
+Yoshiro joined Shibuya City Office in January 2020 to take charge of internationalizing Shibuya City by building a startup ecosystem until January 2025.
 He worked for the Consulate-General of Japan in San Francisco for eight and a half years, involving himself in numerous activities in the Bay Area, such as setting up non-profit organizations.
 Upon returning to Japan in 2016, he worked as a board member of a startup in Tohoku and then joined Komatsu Ltd. He also served as Vice President of Landlog, a venture company established by Komatsu.
 Yoshiro is committed to developing Shibuya into a startup ecosystem to rival Silicon Valley, using the skills he acquired overseas and his work experience at both major corporations and startups.

-Saeko joined the Shibuya City Office's Global Core Cities Promotion Office in April 2021 as the department’s 2iC.
+Saeko joined the Shibuya City Office's Global City Promotion Office in April 2021 as the department’s 2iC.
 Before that, she worked in various fields in the municipal government including public relations, foreigner registration, senior welfare, human resources, and system operation.
 Fluency in both IT systems and English (unfortunately hard to come by in the halls of regional government!) marks her as a great communicator and an integral part of the Shibuya Startup Support team.
 She loves both Southern California and her dog.

 Special Advisor for Public Relations: Naotake has helped many startups through his experience of PR/Marketing.
 He leads many NPOs including Public Meets Innovations, Japan Public Relations Associations, Shibuya Connectors 30 and others.